n00bytes/Script-to-Go/README.md

   * TCP top 10k ports
   * UDP top 1k ports

-Collect 2nd level domain from Nmap result and use to perform Subdomain enumeration using:
+Extract 2nd level domain from Nmap result and use to perform Subdomain enumeration using:
   * Amass
   * Subfinder